Heart attack

 - anxiety or fear

-Women are more likely to feel some discomfort in the chest rather than a sharp pain or tightness.
-The milder symptoms do not mean that a woman's heart attack is any less severe than a man's heart attack.
-Any symptoms of a heart attack should be taken seriously.
+They’re also more likely to feel some discomfort in the chest rather than a sharp pain or tightness.
+The milder symptoms don’t mean that a female's heart attack is any less severe than a male's heart attack.

-If you have any of the listed symptoms:
+If you have any symptoms of a heart attack:

 - tell someone and ask them to get help right away

-On average, Canadians wait almost 5 hours before getting medical help.
-Many people find it hard to believe that they are having a heart attack.
+Many people find it hard to believe that they’re having a heart attack.
 They convince themselves that the symptoms are something else and that they will go away.

-If you have suffered a heart attack, having important health information close by can help medical staff treat you.
-Carry personal health information with you at all times and have it posted by your phone.
+If you’ve had a heart attack, having important health information close by can help medical staff treat you.
+Keep your personal health information easily accessible, such as on your phone or in your wallet.
 You may not be able to tell medical staff this information yourself, depending on your condition.

 Your list should include: